grafana/loki/docs/sources/get-started/quick-start.md

 - `jsonData.httpHeaderName1: "X-Scope-OrgID"` (header name for the organization ID)
 - `secureJsonData.httpHeaderValue1: "tenant1"` (header value for the organization ID)

-It is important to note when Loki is configured in any other mode other than monolithic deployment, a tenant ID is required to be passed in the header.
+It is important to note when Loki is configured in any other mode other than monolithic deployment, you are required to pass a tenant ID in the header.
 Without this, queries will return an authorization error.

 <!-- INTERACTIVE page step2.md END -->